 An estimated 70 percent of households still drink bacterially contaminated water.
 53,000 Pakistani children under five die annually due to poor water and sanitation.
 Pakistan ranks number 9 in the list of top 10 countries with the lowest access to clean water.
 In 2019, the district administration failed to check the sale of unhygienic meat in parts of Sialkot City.

 Butchers were selling the meat of sick animals at higher rates instead of the price fixed by the administration.
 A visit to different markets revealed that most butchers were selling unhygienic meat and were also involved in profiteering.
 There is virtually no official check on the slaughtering of sick and weak animals by butchers and residents are being supplied unhygienic meat.
 Water is pumped into the veins of animals slaughtered in private places to increase their weight and then the meat is sold in various areas.
 Also, the meat is transported to retailers in pushcarts without proper cover.
 The lack of checks and balances by authorities has resulted in an increase in meat prices.
 Officials are making money from butchers who allow sales of meat from sick animals by giving the official stamp to them.
-Consumption of such meat is not only forbidden, but also harmful for human health.
+Consumption of such meat is not only forbidden but also harmful to human health.

 The harsh and grim reality is that Pakistan has forgotten about Islam.
 Our Muslim leaders and Pakistanis claim to follow the religion of Islam, but continue to rob poor people.
 There is corruption in law enforcement and healthcare.
 Research uncovered the widespread presence of corruption in hospitals servicing low-income communities.
 It also found that out of 342 people surveyed, one-third encountered corruption in the form of paying bribes during admissions.
-People paid these bribes to doctors, hospital staff and even nurses.
+People paid these bribes to doctors, hospital staff, and even nurses.
 These are not the teachings of Islam as corruption and greed are forbidden in the Quran.

 Unquestionably, it is they who are the corrupters, but they perceive [it] not.
 Quran.
 (2:12)